Welcome to the first certified Bikram Hot Yoga Studio in Guelph, Ontario.

 If you feel nervous, scared or a little intimidated, no problem.
 Many people feel that way initially.
 Just don’t let it stop you from coming to class.
 Bikram designed this class for beginners, so know that with a little practice and experience, you’ll quickly feel right at home.

 You will feel challenged by the yoga during class – everyone does!
 Always work to your edge, but listen to your body and your inner wisdom.
 Never be afraid to sit down if you need to.
 It’s normal, especially when you first get started, to feel dizzy, nauseated or lightheaded.
 It’s temporary, and as your body acclimates and detoxes, these sensations will disappear.

-In 1973 Bikram made the journey into the Los Angeles, United States where he has continued to practice and teach.
+In 1973, Bikram made the journey to Los Angeles, United States, where he has continued to practice and teach.
 He has healed thousands and touched millions worldwide.

 |High Blood Pressure/ Cholesterol|

 |Peace of the Mind|

 |Chronic Fatigue Syndrome|